 - Honk once

 This applies to your own car and any parked car you're about to move.
 It takes 10 seconds.
-It prevents a nightmare.
+It prevents a nightmare you will never forget.

-If you feed feral cats near your building, this is non-negotiable.
+If you feed feral cats near your building, this is non-negotiable—they associate your car with your presence, making them more likely to shelter there.

 Emergency Contacts: Save These Now